Bolton saved as Football Ventures completes takeover

 “Sadly, Mr Anderson has used his position as a secured creditor to hamper and frustrate any deal that did not benefit him or suit his purposes.
 Thankfully, with the assistance of the Trust and others, we were able to overcome this obstacle.”

-The statement continued: “We understand Phil Parkinson and Steve Parkin’s decision to leave the club.
+“We understand Phil Parkinson and Steve Parkin’s decision to leave the club,” Football Ventures said, in a statement.

 “They have behaved impeccably and loyally, and we wish them both nothing but the best for whatever the future may hold.